THE LAB AUTOMATION EXPERTS

 The size, speed, and capacity of a colony picking robot are other factors to analyze.
 Does your lab have space constraints that limit what will fit in your workstation?
 Conversely, does your lab frequently run high-throughput experiments that would benefit from a high-capacity colony picking robot?
 If your colony picking robot needs to be housed in an anaerobic chamber, that will influence the size constraints.
 Whether you need a colony picker that holds hundreds or dozens of plates, there is an option for your lab.

-Compatibility is a crucial factor to consider when selecting a colony picking robot.
-A colony picking robot that works with your preferred plate types, microplate handlers, and liquid handlers will be highly valuable in automating lab protocols.
+Compatibility is a crucial factor to consider when selecting a colony picking robot that works with your preferred plate types, microplate handlers, and liquid handlers.
 In addition, colony picking robot that has add-on options like additional plate capacity that would allow your lab to scale up operations as your budget expands is a resourceful choice.

 Conclusion